 The Island View School Community Computer Center (IVSC3), housed in the school library, officially opened its doors in the spring of 2001.
-Under the leadership of a volunteer board of directors, consisting of parent volunteers and school staff, the center is a non-profit organization offering an after school program and holiday computer/recreational camps to children.
+Under the leadership of a volunteer board of directors, consisting of parent volunteers and school staff, the center is a non-profit organization dedicated to providing internet access and affordable computer training to the local community.
+The center offers an after school program and holiday computer/recreational camps.
 During the school day, the center serves the children and teachers of Island View School.
 More details about the center can be obtained by calling 674-2095.